 A detailed camper registration packet containing check-in location, health/release forms, emergency contact info, and a list of things to bring will be emailed to all registered campers prior to camp.
 Our health and release forms do not require a doctor's signature and they will be collected on the first day of camp.

-Check-in takes place at 8:45am on Tuesday, December 27th at the Ransom Everglades School.
+Check-in takes place at 8:45am on Wednesday, December 27th at the Ransom Everglades School pool deck.

 LIST OF THINGS TO BRING